rust-stuco/lectures/week5/slides.md

 cross out "x = [ 15GB of 0xdeadbeef ] in main's stack frame"
 -->

-Fortunately, our `Vector` does not live in the stack
+Fortunately, our `Vector` does not live in the stack.

 ---